Anushasjos03/Instagram-Reach-Analysis/README.md

 1. **Data Preparation:** Replace the sample data in the `data/` folder with your own Instagram metrics if you want to analyze personal or brand-specific data.
 2. **Run the Analysis Notebook:** Open the Jupyter notebook `Instagram_Reach_Analysis.ipynb` and follow the steps to perform data analysis and modeling.
 3. **Model Prediction:** Once the model is trained, use it to predict impressions or other metrics for new data points by updating the sample data or adjusting parameters.

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request if you have suggestions or improvements.

+## License

+This project is open-source and available under the MIT License.